 How can we create workplaces where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

 Jon: That’s a great question and a question that many leaders need to think through a little more clearly and thoroughly.
 I believe the first place to start is to think of the workplace as a community.
 In our communities, we have life and work that happens.
 We need to get to know our neighbors, and we need to help out when needed.
 Communities have threats but in general they are places where people feel like they can be themselves.
 They can challenge others.
 They can challenge themselves, and they can contribute and share and learn as part of that community.

 It’s a subtle mind shift, but we think of workplaces as being more cubicle or office-oriented, which are staler and more sterile.

 Not only as people working there but as leaders.
 We start treating people a little differently, and we collaborate a little more closely in the work that we do.
 Through that we’ll get better results and more innovative solutions as well.

-I’ve been thinking a lot about that in a number of ways more recently.
+Jon: I’ve been thinking a lot about that in several ways more recently.
 I’ve been involved in a doctorate program in interdisciplinary leadership.
 Right now, the class is on strategic management and the whole idea of how you encourage strategic thinking.
 I think it’s fascinating.
-It plays directly to an answer to this question as far as how you get employees more attentive and higher performing.
+It plays directly to an answer to this question regarding how you get employees more attentive and higher performing.

 I think the way you do that is by how do you encourage strategic thinking within your organization?
-There’s an interesting book that came out a couple years ago called WorldMaking: The Art and Science of American Diplomacy.
-It was a fascinating read because it showed how different generations worked between each other and how they offered ideas to build a better world together.
+An interesting book came out a couple of years ago called WorldMaking: The Art and Science of American Diplomacy.
+It was a fascinating read because it showed how different generations worked with each other and offered ideas to build a better world.

 Some characters in the book were not big names as far as people that we may know, but yet they did very creative and Innovative work to try to make the world a better place.
 Part of that was through encouraging strategic thinking within the organization.